yldio/message-queue/README.md

 ### Channels & Validation

 Channels are streams so you can pipe to them.

+In json mode `message-queue` expects newline delimited json.
+For plaintext, each line gets published.

 You can use your [joi](https://github.com/hapijs/joi) schemas to validate and prevent [bad messages](https://github.com/yldio/message-queue/blob/master/examples/meow.json-stream.txt#L8) from being sent.